MR

 THe First Home Savings Account (FHSA) has many attractive features that help first-time home buyers save and finally purchase their first home.
 However, there are also some drawbacks to this FHSA account which makes the account not the right choice for every Canadian.

-It’s important to carefully consider the pros and cons of FHSA before deciding on whether to open an account or not.
-Let’s look at the pros and cons.
+It’s important to carefully consider the pros and cons of FHSA before deciding whether to open an account.
+Let’s look at the pros:

 • FHSA is tax-deductible, which helps you reduce your income tax amount